 New Oil Analysis

 New lubricating oil analysis is primarily a quality control process.
-It is important to verify the levels of additives and contaminants during the production phase, and equally as important for lubricant users to confirm specifications prior to use.
+It is important for lubricant blenders to verify the levels of additives and contaminants during the production phase, and equally as important for lubricant users to confirm specifications prior to use.
+Less than 40% of lubrication professionals test incoming oil before use.
+There are many good reasons for testing oil as it is delivered and portable, on-site tools make this job easy.
 For more information, click here.

 Used Oil Analysis

 An effective predictive oil analysis program based on condition monitoring through used oil analysis must determine both machine condition and lubricant condition in a timely manner.
 Lubricating oil may be used as a diagnostic medium which carries wear debris away from the wearing surfaces.
 Analysis of the wear debris can, therefore, provide important information about the condition of the internal parts of a machine or engine.
 In addition, the condition of the lubricant itself is important to understand.
 Does the lubricant meet specification?
 Is the viscosity correct?
 Is the oil contaminated with water, particulates or chemical compounds?